Seveen410/Seveen410/README.md

 ## Project Objective

-This project aims to classify audio data from the **Google Speech Commands** dataset into predefined spoken commands using Convolutional Neural Networks (CNN).
+This project aims to classify audio data from the **Google Speech Commands** dataset into predefined spoken commands .
 The model is designed to recognize speech commands such as "yes", "no", "up", "down", and more, by analyzing the spectrograms of the audio files.

 ### Objectives:
 - Build a model for audio classification.